deliveroo/deliveroo.engineering/_posts/2019-01-31-moving-from-ruby-to-rust.md

 * build a native extension

-We quickly discarded an option to build an external service, because either we would need to call this external service hundreds thousand times per dispatch cycle and the overhead of the communication would offset all of the potential speed gains, or we would need to reimplement a big part of the dispatcher inside this service, which is almost the same as a complete rewrite.
+We quickly discarded an option to build an external service, because either we would need to call this external service hundreds of thousands of times per dispatch cycle and the overhead of the communication would offset all of the potential speed gains, or we would need to reimplement a big part of the dispatcher inside this service, which is almost the same as a complete rewrite.

 We decided that it has to be some sort of native extension, and for that, we decided to use Rust, as it ticked most of the boxes for us: